-Read the papers in the lounge, have a quiet drink in the bar, followed by an authentic Thai meal.
+Read the papers in the lounge, have a quiet drink in the bar, followed by a lovely homemade meal.

 As a centre for touring, Uttoxeter offers many possibilities including Alton Towers, Uttoxeter Race Course, The Pottery Towns, Tutbury Castle, The Bass Museum, and JCB.